Bayesian Optimization Algorithms for Accelerator Physics

 \subsubsection{Incorporating unknown constraints}

-Constraints play a crucial role in accelerator operation for guaranteeing safe operation, without damage of expensive equipment or waiting time due to interlocks.
+Constraints play a crucial role in accelerator operation for guaranteeing safe operation without damaging expensive equipment or increasing optimization time due to interlock violations.
 If the constraints are known, they can be incorporated by constraining optimization to a feasible subdomain of parameter space \cite{Boyd_2004,Berkenkamp_2021}.
 However, if the constraint functions $c_i(\mathbf{x})$ are unknown (as is often the case in accelerator physics), they need to be actively learned alongside the objective function $f(\mathbf{x})$ during optimization.

 Several approaches have been developed in order to tackle the task of constrained optimization.
 These approaches aim to limit the number of times that constraints are violated during optimization, with varying degrees of ``safety".
 This refers to the likelihood that constraints are violated during optimization (``safer" algorithms are less likely to violate constraints).
 A review regarding safe optimization techniques, inside and outside the context of BO, is given in \cite{Kim_2020}.
 Two approaches of interest that have been used in accelerators are as follows.